 Additionally, the shift from traditional academic learning to competencies-based learning has made online programs more focused and with better alignment of learning objectives with class activities and assessments.
 Outcome-based Education (OBE) (Spady, 1993) has transformed education to become more standardized, clearer, and more practical.
 This clearly indicates the synergistic effects of the educational platform with the curriculum it delivers.

-Synchronous classes are ideal for basic cognitive domain learning of factual knowledge and conceptual knowledge, while asynchronous classes are ideal for higher cognitive domain learning of procedural knowledge and metacognitive knowledge.
+In asynchronous vs synchronous learning, synchronous classes are ideal for basic cognitive domain learning of factual knowledge and conceptual knowledge, while asynchronous classes are ideal for higher cognitive domain learning of procedural knowledge and metacognitive knowledge.

 Of course, combining synchronous and asynchronous modes of instruction and learning can cater to these four domains of knowledge.